Deer Management Assistance Program

 - Land where agricultural damage has been documented or can be documented by the DEC, or:

 - A municipality that has an identified social or ecological problem due to deer within their municipal boundary.
-Municipal applicants must maintain a list of all participating properties with written consent of the associated landowners, and ensure a process of tag distribution that provides equal opportunity for licensed hunters. or:
+Municipal applicants must maintain a list of all participating properties with written consent of the associated landowners.
+They must ensure a process of tag distribution that provides equal opportunity for licensed hunters, or:

 - Land where deer damage to significant natural communities has been documented or can be documented by the DEC, or: